alexr101/GreetrJs/README.md

 After initializing the greeting object you can use this to access the following methods.

 Returns full name of user

-	greeting.fullName();
+	greeting.fullName()

-Returns a greeting string for the user
+Returns a greeting string for the user<br />
 	greeting.greeting();

-Returns a formal greeting string for the user
+Returns a formal greeting string for the user<br />
 	greeting.formalGreeting();

-Returns and also logs the full user's name and language of choice to the console
+Returns and also logs the full user's name and language of choice to the console<br />
 	greeting.logMessage();

-Updates the DOM element of choice
+Updates the DOM element of choice<br />
-The formal boolean determines whether the greeting is formal or not
+The formal boolean determines whether the greeting is formal or not<br />
 	greeting.updateHTML(selector, formal);

-Change or set the language
+Change or set the language<br />
 	greeting.setLang(language);

-Edit the first name
+Edit the first name<br />
 	greeting.editFirstName(newName);

-Edit the last name
+Edit the last name<br />
 	greeting.editLastName(newLastName)